tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ### Handling HelloRetryRequest {#client-hrr}

+If the server sends a HelloRetryRequest in response to the ClientHello, the client updates both ClientHelloInner and ClientHelloOuter.
+At this point, the client does not know whether the server processed ClientHelloOuter or ClientHelloInner, so the changes required by the HelloRetryRequest are applied to both.

-As required in {{real-ech}}, clients offering ECH MUST ensure that all extensions or parameters that might change in response to receiving a HelloRetryRequest have the same values in ClientHelloInner and ClientHelloOuter.
-That is, if a HelloRetryRequest causes a parameter to be changed, the same change is applied to both ClientHelloInner and ClientHelloOuter.
-Applicable parameters include:
+To ensure that a HelloRetryRequest is successful, clients needs to ensure that any values that might change in response to HelloRetryRequest are consistent in the two messages.
+Of the values defined in {{RFC8446}}, a client needs to include consistent values for ClientHello.cipher_suites, the value of "supported_versions" and "supported_groups" extensions, and which groups are included in the "key_share" extension.

-1. TLS 1.3 {{!RFC8446}} ciphersuites in the ClientHello.cipher_suites list.
-1. The "key_share" and "supported_groups" extensions {{RFC8446}}.
-(These
-extensions may be copied from ClientHelloOuter into ClientHelloInner as described in {{real-ech}}.)
-1. Versions in the "supported_versions" extension, excluding TLS 1.2 and earlier.
-Note the ClientHelloOuter MAY include these older versions, while the ClientHelloInner MUST omit them.

-Future extensions that might change across first and second ClientHello messages in response to a HelloRetryRequest MUST have the same value.

-If the server sends a HelloRetryRequest in response to the ClientHello, the client sends a second updated ClientHello per the rules in {{RFC8446}}.
-However, at this point, the client does not know whether the server processed ClientHelloOuter or ClientHelloInner, and MUST regenerate both values to be acceptable.
-Note: if ClientHelloOuter and ClientHelloInner use different groups for their key shares or differ in some other way, then the HelloRetryRequest may actually be invalid for one or the other ClientHello, in which case a fresh ClientHello MUST be generated, ignoring the instructions in HelloRetryRequest.
-Otherwise, the usual rules for HelloRetryRequest processing apply.
+By consistent, this means that values in ClientHelloInner are identical to those in ClientHelloOuter, but with any values that only apply to TLS 1.2 or lower removed.
+ClientHelloOuter might be used to negotiate TLS 1.2, but ClientHelloInner cannot.
+A client MAY include values in ClientHelloOuter that are only applicable to TLS 1.2 or lower versions, but any such options MUST NOT be included in ClientHelloInner.

+A "key_share" extension MAY include different values in ClientHelloOuter and ClientHelloInner, but the groups for which values are provided MUST be the same.

+Other extensions that define a reaction to HelloRetryRequest can describe rules for generating values that differ between ClientHelloInner and ClientHelloOuter.
+In the absence of specific rules, including identical values in both messages will ensure that the HelloRetryRequest applies to both ClientHelloOuter and ClientHelloInner equally.
+Only extensions that change in response to HelloRetryRequest need to have any consideration for consistency between ClientHelloOuter and ClientHelloInner.

-The client encodes the second ClientHelloInner as in {{encoding-inner}}, using the second ClientHelloOuter for any referenced extensions.
-It then encrypts the new EncodedClientHelloInner value as a second message with the previous HPKE context:
+The client encodes the updated ClientHelloInner as in {{encoding-inner}}, using the updated ClientHelloOuter for any referenced extensions.
+It then encrypts the new EncodedClientHelloInner value as a second message with the previous HPKE
+context:

 ~~~
     payload = context.Seal(ClientHelloOuterAAD,